 As a member of Trinity’s Christian community, you will wrestle with difficult ethical questions, as well as what it means to treat every person with dignity and value.
 Instead of seeing behavioral traits as strengths or weaknesses, our program’s focus is on providing strategies and creating opportunities where each student continues to grow and flourish.
 This program does not lead to an initial teaching license.

 Classes meet one-night a week on Trinity’s Palos Heights campus and begin once a year in late August.
 The program operates on a year-round schedule and can be completed in two years.
 The program is structured as a cohort model, so you will progress through each course with the same group of students.
 Cohort sizes are typically small with 10-15 students in each.

-Tuition for 2018-2019 is $722 per credit hour.
-Total tuition for 41-credit hours is $29,602.
+Tuition is $711 per credit hour.
+Tuition costs are for 34 credit hours.
 Learn about financial aid and scholarship opportunities on our Financial Aid pages.

 For admissions to this program, visit our Graduate Admissions page.